Terry Bozzio

 Terry John Bozzio (born December 27, 1950) is an American drummer best known for his work with Missing Persons, U.K., and Frank Zappa.
-He has been featured on nine solo or collaborative albums, 26 albums with Zappa and seven albums with Missing Persons.
+He has been featured on nine solo or collaborative albums, 26 albums with Zappa and five albums with Missing Persons.
 Bozzio has been a prolific sideman, playing on numerous releases by other artists since the mid-1970s.
 He was inducted into the Modern Drummer Hall of Fame in 1997.

 Biography

 Terry Bozzio was born on December 27, 1950 in San Francisco, California.
 He started at age 6 playing makeshift drum sets.
 At the age of 13 he saw the Beatles' premiere performance on The Ed Sullivan Show and begged his father for drum lessons.
 He cited Carmine Appice, Mitch Mitchell and Ginger Baker as early influences, and Elvin Jones, Tony Williams, and Eric Gravatt as later influences.

 In 1968, Bozzio graduated from Sir Francis Drake High School in San Anselmo, California, where he received a music scholarship award and later went on to the College of Marin.
 During this time he studied concurrently with Chuck Brown on the drum set and Lloyd Davis and Roland Kohloff on a percussion and timpani scholarship.
 He also played Bartok-Dahl-Cowell & Baroque chamber ensembles with the Marin and Napa County Symphonies.